 If interested in applying for research independent study in neuroscience: download, complete and submit the PDF application (see above) to Tyler Lee at tyler.lee@duke.edu.
 Please remember that a half page write up of your plans for the semester must also accompany the form.

 Permission numbers for registration will be issued from that Office.
-Proposal applications are due by 4:00 p.m. on the Friday of the first week of class.
+Proposal applications are due by 4:00 p.m. on the Friday of the first full week of class.

 Lastly, please note that only NEUROSCI 493 through 496, Research Independent Study, terms 1-4, will count toward completion of Neuroscience major requirements.
 Independent study courses from other departments/majors will not count toward completion of major requirements.